 I believe it's consistency.
 Artists who consistently produce artworks that exhibit focus, personal voice, and aesthetic sensibility show a strong commitment to their practice; they have the potential to gain a devoted following and pique the interest of serious collectors.

 What’s your favourite memory of childhood?

-I grew up in Taiping, Perak, a small town that is known for its natural surroundings: tropical jungle, hills, rivers, waterfalls, and lakes.
+I grew up in a small town (Taiping, Perak) in Malaysia that is known for its natural surroundings: tropical jungle, hills, rivers, waterfalls, and lakes.
 We lived in a working-class neighbourhood where most parents could hardly make ends meet; so, children were left to their own devices for fun and entertainment.
 My fondest memories of childhood are mainly of times spent outdoors playing and having all sorts of adventure.
 Those close to me know I am still a fun-loving, playful, and mischievous kid at heart.

 How has the journey changed you?